 Autumn.
 Fall.
 A season when twinkly lights are strung above fireplaces, Harry Potter reruns begin, mulled cider appears on the menu at your local pub, and cosy knitted coats once again see the light of day.
 We love to love Autumn here in the UK.
-In fact, we'd argue it's the best time of year to explore the UK on holiday.
+In fact, we'd argue it's the best time of year to explore and visit all the best places autumn has to showcase in the UK, while on holiday.

 We know it’s not always possible, with life and school and work always getting in the way.
 But if you can manage to swing it and take a trip in the UK during September, October or November, you’ll be treated to a dust of cinnamon on your coffee in the morning.
 The first signs of your breath on the air in a quiet autumnal forest.
 The glow of orange leaves hanging over a still loch in the north of Scotland.

-But there’s more to the Hermitage than the woodlands.
+But there’s more to touring Scotland's Hermitage than the woodlands.
 Hear that?
 The firs are sheltering something thunderous.
 As you stroll along the calm river, soon you see it.
 Black Linn Falls pouring out over the boulders, churning the water below.
+It’s this magic which makes for the perfect autumnal escape in the UK.

 You step inside Ossian’s Hall, a wee temple that fits in so perfectly with its surrounds, you consider if it was in fact grown right up out of the ground like the trees surrounding it.
 Though you’ve been told it was built by the Duke of Atholl in the 1700s, a retreat from the pressures of daily life.
 Now it’s for you to use, to see everything the Hermitage has to offer from its wonderous viewpoint.